ibm-cloud-docs/apiconnect/creating_apis.md

 9. When you finish entering the Properties for the model, click **Save**.

-By default, an empty LoopBack&reg; project does not have any data sources defined.
+By default, an empty LoopBack project does not have any data sources defined.
 To define a data source, complete the following steps:
 1. Click **Data Sources**.

 2. Click the **Add** icon.
-The New LoopBack&reg; **Model** window opens.
+The New LoopBack **Model** window opens.

 3. Enter a data source name.
 You can use any alphanumeric character, dashes, and underscores in a data source name.